purescript/purescript-graphs/README.md

 scc' :: forall k v.
 (Eq k, Ord k) => (v -> k) -> (k -> v) -> Graph k v -> [SCC v]
 ```

+Compute the strongly connected components of a graph.

+This function is a slight generalization of `scc` which allows key and value types
+to differ.

 #### `topSort`